IntuitiveWebSolutions/VimConf/README.md

 VimConf
 =======

-My vimrc file and different bundles.
-My vim setup requires at least Vim 7.3 compiled with python (for pyflakes) & multibyte (for tagbar) support.
+A vimrc file and different bundles.
+This vim setup requires at least Vim 7.3 compiled with python (for pyflakes) & multibyte (for tagbar) support.

 The font used when running gVim is [Inconsolata](http://www.levien.com/type/myfonts/inconsolata.html "Inconsolata"); I've included the OpenType file in this repo.